andrewhwaller/jesus-law-session-10/slides.md

 # Jesus and the Law of Israel

-## Session 10: Alien Animals in Israel’s House
+## Session 10: The Law and the Restoration of Israel

 ---
 layout: statement